lilgast8/Startiflette/README.md

 * `svg`: Compiles SVG files to SVG sprite.
 If directly called, `delete` which deletes all SVG sprites is executed before then SVG sprite is also moved to `www/assets/svg/_sprite/`.
 * `videos`: Removes all sounds files in `www/videos/` & moves all videos files from `dev/videos/` to `www/videos/`.
 * `watch`: This is the dev task.
 It watches all files, run the associated tasks (`sass`, `js`, `json` or `svg`) & livereload when a file us updated.

+### Config CSS supports for `sass` gulp task

+The `sass` gulp task have options to manage css supports which can be edited in `gulp/utils/css-supports.js` file.

+* `cssSupports`: @type {object} List of parameters which will define CSS supports, using [Browserslist library](https://github.com/ai/browserslist).
+See [Browserslist docs](https://github.com/ai/browserslist#queries) for available queries and default value.

 ### Config `image` gulp task